How do I create an assessment in Tests and Quizzes?

 Provide answer feedback.
 (Optional)

-Once you have entered all of your question information, select Save to return to the edit assessment screen.
+Once the question content and settings are completed, select Save to return to the edit assessment screen.

 Continue adding questions.

-Repeat the steps above to add additional questions to your assessment.
-As you add questions, note the following:
+Repeat the steps above to add additional questions to the assessment.
+While composing the assessment, note the following:

-- The total number of questions in the assessment, as well as the total points will be displayed in the upper right corner of the content area.
+- The total number of questions in the assessment and its total points will be displayed in the upper right corner of the assessment page.

-- You may view your questions the assessment editing screen, along with the answer key shown below each question.
+- The questions within the assessment can be viewed in the edit assessment page, along with each question's answer key shown below each question.

-Tip: An assessment must have at least one question, and the question must be worth greater than zero in order to add the assessment to the Gradebook.
+Tip: An assessment must have at least one question worth greater than zero points in order to be added to the Gradebook.